Italian Game Adviser, Plans and Interactive Game Study

 What is the difference between the Italian Game and the Sicilian Defense?

-Misconceptions and verification
+Misconceptions and study

 Is the Italian Game only for attacking players?